 Since almost all foods and beverages are made up of either intact cells or cellular contents, almost all foods provide a source of nucleotides.
 In general, you should consume adequate nucleotides regardless of the specific foods that make up your diet.
 Consume grains, meats, fish, nuts, legumes, fruits and vegetables, fruit juices and milk as sources of nucleotides, as well as sources of several other nutrients.

 In rare cases, individuals may lack the ability to digest DNA and RNA from their food properly, preventing their bodies from breaking down and absorbing nucleotides.
 For example, the rare genetic disorder pancreatic agenesis prevents the production and secretion of digestive enzymes.
-Individuals suffering from the disorder often take digestive enzymes to aid in the digestion of DNA and RNA, as well as the proteins, carbohydrates and fats in food.
+Individuals who have the disorder often take digestive enzymes to aid in the digestion of DNA and RNA, as well as the proteins, carbohydrates and fats in food.